DarkFlippers/unleashed-firmware/documentation/KeyCombo.md

 # Key Combos

-There are times when your flipper feels blue and don't respond to your commands.
+There are times when your flipper feels blue and doesn't respond to your commands.
-In that case you may find this guide useful.
+In that case, you may find this guide useful.

 ## Basic Combos